canSAS-org/1dwg/1dwg/branches/v1.1/doc/source/examples.rst

    :linenos:

-.. index:: XSLT file; cansasxml-html.xsl
+.. index:: XSLT file; cansas1d.xsl

-.. _cansasxml-html.xsl:
+.. _cansas1d.xsl:

-*cansasxml-html.xsl*
+*cansas1d.xsl*
 ---------------------

-.. index:: XML Stylesheet; cansasxml-html.xsl
+.. index:: XML Stylesheet; cansas1d.xsl

-The :download:`cansasxml-html.xsl <../../cansas1d.xsl>`
+The :download:`cansas1d.xsl <../../examples/cansas1d.xsl>`
-(at almost 600 lines, it is too large to print here) is the standard XSL stylesheet for cansas1d:1.1 files.
+(at about 500 lines, it is too large to print here) is the standard XSL stylesheet for cansas1d:1.1 files.
 It shows all available :ref:`SASdata` and :index:`metadata`, separated by the different :ref:`SASentry` blocks.